GlassBricks/typed-factorio/README.md

 Similarly, the table passed to `LuaGuiElement.add`, referred to as `GuiSpec`, is also broken up into a discriminated union.
 The type for a specific GuiSpec is `<Type>GuiSpec`, e.g. `ListBoxGuiSpec`. `LuaGuiElement.add` will return the appropriate gui element type corresponding to the gui spec type received.

 This is done both to provide more accurate types, and for possible integration with [JSX](https://typescripttolua.github.io/docs/jsx/).

+### Strict index types

+This is a recommended **opt-in** feature.
+To opt in, add `"typed-factorio/strict-index-types"` to `compilerOptions > types` in your tsconfig.json (in addition to `"typed-factorio/runtime"`).

+Some `uint` types which represent indices, e.g. player_index, entity_number, can be "branded" numbers with their own type, e.g. `PlayerIndex` and `EntityNumber`.
+These are assignable to `number`, but a plain `number` is not directly assignable to them.
+This helps ensure correctness.
+These are indices that do not index into an array-like structure, and otherwise should usually not have arithmetic done to them.
+You can use these types as keys in an index signature, e.g. `{ [index: PlayerIndex]: "foo" }`.
+You can cast "plain" numbers to these types, e.g. `1 as PlayerIndex`, do this with caution.